 #1 - Make a List of All the Features You Need

 Life is a lot easier when you know exactly what you want.
-This applies to the business world, as well.
-First of all, create a new document, write down the current problems that your organization faces, and how getting an autodialer will solve those problems.
-Apart from this, make a list of all the high priority features for your company.
+It applies to the business world, as well.
+First, create a new document, write down the current problems your organization faces, and how getting an autodialer will solve those problems.
+Apart from this, make a list of all the high-priority features for your company.
 I know that it may be time-consuming, but make sure you commit enough time to it.
-Only after completing this task, you can have a thorough understanding of what type of autodialer best suits your business and exactly what features you should look for in it.
+Only after completing this task can you thoroughly understand of what type of autodialer best suits your business and precisely what features you should look for in it.

 How Big is Your Organization and its Client Base?